sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 Once you've got a 6-or-more word passphrase with your desired word separator, write your new passphrase on a piece of paper and keep it somewhere safe.

-NOTE: It's very important to note that you're going to need to remember this passphrase (as it's not going to be stored in your KeePass database).
+NOTE: It's very important to know that you're going to need to remember this passphrase (as it's not going to be stored in your KeePass database).
 Basically, **don't actually change your master password to the generated passphrase unless you have it written down somewhere or memorized.**

 Now click the Copy button to copy your new passphrase to the clipboard.
 Then click the Close button to close the password generator.